Interpretable Next-token Prediction via the Generalized Induction Head: Results: Next-token prediction for fMRI Responses to Natural Language

-\cref{tab:fmri_performance} shows the fMRI prediction results.
+Table~\ref{tab:fmri_performance} shows the average correlation values across all voxels for each similarity model.
 Eng1000, the primary interpretable baseline, achieved a mean test correlation of 0.072.
-In contrast, our model (Induction matching) achieves a mean correlation of 0.087, a 20\% improvement over Eng1000.
-When predicting the top-10\% of voxels, Induction Matching achieves a mean correlation of 0.265, again a 20\% improvement over Eng1000, and only 1\% lower than the black-box LLaMA-2 model (mean correlation 0.268).
-In contrast, other matching-based baselines are unable to improve over Eng1000.
-The Naive ngram matching baseline achieves a correlation of 0.068, and the random matching baseline achieves a correlation of 0.069, both of which perform worse than the Eng1000 baseline.
+In contrast, \method{} matching achieves a mean correlation of 0.087, a 20\% improvement over Eng1000.
+When predicting the top-10\% of voxels, \method{} Matching achieves a mean correlation of 0.265, again a 20\% improvement over Eng1000, and only 1\% lower than the black-box LLaMA-2 model (mean correlation 0.268).
+In contrast, other matching-based baselines are unable to improve over Eng1000: The Naive n-gram matching baseline achieves a correlation of 0.068, and random matching achieves a correlation of 0.069.

-\cref{fig:flatmap_diff} visualizes the difference in the test correlation performance between the Induction matching and the Eng1000 baseline.
-The performance improvement (red) is scattered across the cortex, but concentrates near some well-studied regions of the language network, e.g. Occipital face area and Intraparietal sulcus.
+\cref{fig:flatmap_diff} visualizes voxel-wise differences in test correlation performance between \method{} matching and the Eng1000 baseline across the cortex.
+In line with prior studies linking model performance to functional localization~\citep{goldstein_shared_2022, schrimpf2021neural, huth2016natural, jain2018incorporating}, \method{} significantly improves prediction in regions highted in red such as the Occipital Face Area (OFA) and Intraparietal Sulcus (IPS).
+These gains reflect \method{}’s use of contextual input, in contrast to the static embeddings used by Eng1000, and suggest that these highlighted regions may contribute to contextual language processing.

 \paragraph{Describing improvements from \method}